Skip to main content

 MSSQL 10.129.234.50 1433 DC [+] redelegate.vl\Marie.Curie:Fall2024!

 Perfect!
 Marie Curie is reusing the KeePass master password “Fall2024!” as her domain password.
 This is a classic example of password reuse - people often use the same password across multiple systems for convenience.
-Now I have a valid domain user account with potentially more privileges than the SQL guest account.
+This valid domain user account likely has more privileges than the SQL guest account.

-With a valid domain user account, I can now perform deeper Active Directory enumeration.
-BloodHound is the gold standard for this - it collects relationship data between users, groups, computers, and ACLs (Access Control Lists).
-This helps me understand the privilege structure and find attack paths.
+With a valid domain user account, deeper Active Directory enumeration becomes possible.
+BloodHound is the gold standard for this - it collects relationship data between users, groups, computers, and ACLs (Access Control Lists), revealing the privilege structure and attack paths.

-The --collection All flag tells BloodHound to gather all possible data, and I specify the DNS server to ensure proper domain resolution.
+The --collection All flag tells BloodHound to gather all possible data, and the DNS server is specified to ensure proper domain resolution.

 elliot@exegol:~$ nxc ldap redelegate.vl -u Marie.Curie -p 'Fall2024!' --bloodhound --collection All --dns-server 10.129.234.50